Family members from The Big Bang Theory

 - Nice Girl: By far the nicest of the main characters' mothers.

 - Parental Favoritism: While she claims to not have favorites, it's pretty clear she focuses more on Sheldon than her other two kids, almost to the point of Parental Neglect.
-An adult Georgie says that out of all her children, she is the most proud of Sheldon and his accomplishments.
+An adult Georgie tells Leonard that out of all her children, she is the most proud of Sheldon and his accomplishments.

 - Parental Substitute: She tends to be this for Leonard; for all that she tends to be The Fundamentalist and is not particularly well-educated, she is nonetheless a much more loving and sympathetic figure than Leonard's own mother, who treats Leonard as an errant test subject.